NSSL-SJTU/SaTC/README.md

 ### Running Environment

 #### satc_front
-Need to install node.js，you can run `npm run start`, also can run JS in docker.
+If you have installed node.js，you can run `npm run start` in directory satc_front/jsparse.
+Otherwise, can run node.js and parser in docker.

     > docker build . -t jsparse